An accidental meeting.

 Insects were in full voice, rubbing their back legs together, or doing something with their wings or wing cases, announcing that it was just about hot enough for them, so get used to it.

 There were the odd signs of rare campers or hunters having been there in the blackened ashes of old campfires in a fire pit surrounding by large rocks on the beach.
-Perhaps even of lovers wanting isolation away from town.
+Perhaps even of lovers wanting isolation, away from town.
 But she’d never seen anyone here; no one.

 Fortunately, there were no biting insects up here at this time of day.

 She walked out to the small jetty that someone had decided to build for whatever reason, miles from anywhere.
 The nearest road was about five miles away over very tough ground.
-It had been rough-built, easily hauled out of the water to survive the winter ice and the spring flooding.
+It had been rough-built, and was easily hauled out of the water to survive the winter ice and the spring flooding.

 There were usually a few good fish; trout, in the spring, but not now with the water being so warm.
 They had gone farther up into the colder water, or were deep in the lake.

 There was no one else around.
 She’d looked carefully as she’d approached.
 If she’d seen anyone, she would have melted away just as silently as she’d come.